tinymce/tinymce-blazor/README.md

 #### Conf

-Specify a set of a properties for the `Tinymce.init` method to initialize the editor.
+Specify a set of properties for the `Tinymce.init` method to initialize the editor.

 Default value: null
 Type: Dictionary<string, object>